LawrenceGrigoryan/tank-state-video-classification/README.md

 ## Hypotheses tested

 1. Average a video into one frame and classify just this one image
-2. Classify whole videos (some frames from it) using a 3D convolutional network
+2. Classify whole videos (or some of its frames) using a 3D convolutional network
 3. Object detection and its post-processing to classify videos